 Use a pegboard

 Pegboards are another fantastic way to tap into extra storage space.
-Aat your local hardware store should be only about $15!
+A 48-inch by 24-inch pegboard at your local hardware store should be only about $15!
 This super affordable option means you can create your own customizable pegboard wall to include hooks, jars, or shelves to suit your needs.
 This is a great way to tackle excessive paperwork or small items like pens, binder clips, and other small office materials.

 If you want your office design to feel refreshing and comfortable, we recommend focusing on the textures you use in the space.
 A variety of textures will not only make the room feel cozier but amplify your interior design.